 When fluids are given intravenously, the woman does not have to eat or drink during labor, although she may choose to drink some fluids and eat some light food early in labor.
 An empty stomach during delivery makes the woman less likely to vomit.
 Very rarely, vomit is inhaled, usually after general anesthesia.
 Inhaling vomit can cause inflammation of the lungs, which can be life threatening.
 Antacids are typically given to women who are having a cesarean delivery to reduce the risk of damage to the lungs if vomit is inhaled.

-During the first stage of labor, the heart rate of the fetus is monitored periodically with an ultrasound device or continuously using electronic monitoring.
+During the first stage of labor, the heart rate of the fetus is monitored periodically with a stethoscope or an ultrasound device or continuously using electronic monitoring.
 Monitoring the fetus’s heart rate is the easiest way to determine whether the fetus is receiving enough oxygen.
-Abnormalities in the heart rate (too fast or too slow) and variations in the heart rate (over time and in response to contractions) may indicate that the fetus is in distress (fetal distress).
+Abnormalities in the heart rate (too fast or too slow) and variations in the heart rate (over time and in response to contractions) may indicate that the fetus is in distress (fetal distress Fetal Distress Fetal distress refers to signs before and during childbirth indicating that the fetus is not well.
+Fetal distress is an uncommon complication of labor.
+It typically occurs when the fetus has... read more ).
 The heart rate of the woman is also monitored periodically.

 During the second stage of labor, the fetus’s heart rate is monitored after every contraction or, if electronic monitoring is used, continuously.
 The woman’s heart rate and blood pressure are monitored regularly.